Young professional presents growth strategy using charts and graphs in a meeting.

 Before diving into detailed design principles, here's how the main commission structures stack up:

-Every commission plan answers the same basic questions.
-How you answer them determines whether the plan drives behaviour or just creates administrative overhead.
+Every commission scheme answers the same basic questions.
+How you answer them determines whether the scheme drives behaviour or just creates administrative overhead.

 What Gets Commissioned?